ashwu11/slap-jack-mania/README.md

 This application represents a game of Slap Jack, a multiplayer reaction game of up to four players.
+The deck of cards is split evenly among all players, who take turns revealing cards while counting up from Ace to King.
+When the pattern of cards satisfies a slap rule, players will race to use the 'slap' action, and the goal here is to be faster than other players.
-Players can choose whether to save a game, which will add their account to the leaderboard.
-Players can also view each saved account's total wins and games played.
-The 'flips' and 'slaps' will be represented by certain keys, depending on how many players are in the game.
-The rules below apply to all players, and a clarification of the terms can be found below as well.
+The slowest player takes the cards from the current round, and the winner is determined by the player who gets rid of all their cards first.
+The 'flips' and 'slaps' will be represented by keys on a keyboard, depending on how many players are in the game.
+The rules below apply to all players, and a clarification of the terms can be found below.
+After a game, players can choose to save their usernames to the leaderboard, where they can view each players's total wins and games played

 This project is of interest to me because Slap Jack is one of my favorite card games.
 I have always wanted to code some sort of interactive game, and this project is the